kanidm/kanidm/book/src/integrations/sssd.md

 ### Performance

 Kanidm's native provider outperforms SSSD significantly for both online and offline user resolving and operations.
-Because of this, SSSD can cause higher load on the Kanidm server due to it's design limitations.
+Because of this, SSSD can cause higher load on the Kanidm server due to its design limitations.

 ### Features